dennisreimann/website/src/articles/2017-01-03-improve-learning.md

 Don't get me wrong: I learned tons of stuff working on these client projects, but not exactly the topics I felt I should be focusing on.
 My backlog of things I wanted to read, podcasts I wanted to listen to, and conference talks I wanted to watch had grown to a point where consuming all of these became almost unattainable.

-I love working in the web industry as it gives my a chance to challenge my thinking and knowledge basically every day.
+I love working in the web industry as it gives me a chance to challenge my thinking and knowledge basically every day.
 Yet this becomes stressful and tiring when you start feeling like you are missing out on something.
 This is me sounding like a complete moron, nevertheless I do not seem to be the only one and the fact that ["JavaScript fatigue"](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.ofpunnu8k)